Karthik-Chowdary/Spendwise/README.md

 # Spendwise
-A budget tracking application to a better asset management.
+A budget tracking application for a better asset management.

 <h3>Application overview:<h3>